 - Preheat oven to 350°F. Liberally grease a muffin pan or use paper liners.

-- In a large bowl, mash bananas.
+- In a large bowl, mashed bananas.
 Add eggs, sugar, oil, and vanilla extract.
-Whisk to combine.
+Whisk to combine.1 cup mashed ripe bananas, 3 large eggs, ⅓ cup brown sugar, ¼ cup oil, 1 teaspoon vanilla extract

 - To the mixture add almond flour, cinnamon, baking powder, baking soda, and salt.
 Stir to combine.
-If adding any mix-ins, such as nuts, chocolate chips, or blueberries gently stir those in.
+If adding any mix-ins, such as nuts, chocolate chips, or blueberries gently stir those in.3 cups almond flour, 1 teaspoon ground cinnamon, 1 teaspoon baking powder, ½ teaspoon baking soda, ¼ teaspoon salt, ½ cup (optional) chocolate chips, nuts, or 1 cup fresh or frozen blueberries

 - Divide the batter between 12 muffin cups, filling about 3/4 to the top.
 Bake for 21-23 minutes, or until tops are set and toothpick inserted in the middle comes out clean.
 Cool in the pan for 5 minutes before turning onto a rack to cool completely.